 Laerte Junior has previously helped me personally to resolve the issue with Powershell installation on my computer.
-He did awesome job to help.
-He has send this another wonderful article regarding performance counter for readers of this blog.
+He did an awesome job to help.
+He has sent this another wonderful article regarding performance counter for readers of this blog.
 I really liked it and I expect all of you who are Powershell geeks, you will like the same as well.

 As a good DBA, you know that our social life is restricted to a few movies over the year and, when possible, a pizza in a restaurant next to your company’s place, of course.

 So what we have to do is to create methods through which we can facilitate our daily processes to go home early, and eventually have a nice time with our family (and not sleeping on the couch).

 As a consultant or fixed employee, one of our daily tasks is to monitor performance counters using Perfmom.
 To be honest, IDE is getting more complicated.
 To deal with this, I thought a solution using Powershell.
 Yes, with some lines of Powershell, you can configure which counters to use.
 And with one more line, you can already start collecting data.
 Let’s see one scenario:

 You are a consultant who has several clients and has just closed another project in troubleshooting an SQL Server environment.